 Conservation grazing in Fishpool Valley

+Chestnut fencing and gates have been installed in parts of the valley in order to manage the livestock.
 The fencing is largely standard agricultural fencing, but also includes posts and gates cleft from sweet chestnut felled and cleaved in the valley by our volunteers and ranger team.
 The fencing is part of a Natural England stewardship scheme to conserve and manage the historic Fishpool Valley.